 What Kinds of Sessions Can You Attend?
 (Or Propose!)

-Sessions at SRCCON explore cultural questions that help journalists work together better, new tools and techniques that people are excited about, and sessions that meet in the middle, at the intersection of technology and teams.
+Sessions at SRCCON explore cultural questions that help journalists work together better, new tools and techniques that people are excited about, and sessions that meet in the middle.
 Successful topics often emerge from a single question or problem—if you’ve been struggling with just about any aspect of your work, you can bet others have dealt with it, too.
-(And session proposers who are taking on similar themes sometimes even end up joining forces to present together.)
+(And session proposers with similar themes sometimes even end up joining forces to present together.)

 Our program explores SRCCON’s values from all angles.
-Facilitators might teach new ways of illustrating abstract stories or share experiments in software radio.
+Facilitators might teach new ways of illustrating abstract stories or share experiments with voice interfaces for news.
 Attendees might support each other in managing relationships across teams or developing healthy practices in remote work.
-And session leaders help our community push for change by elevating data journalism at the local level and sharing experiences as journalists of color.
+And session leaders can help our community push for change by elevating data journalism at the local level and sharing experiences as journalists of color.

 We encourage attendees to bring their whole selves into SRCCON, and our schedule regularly extends beyond what you might expect at a journalism conference.
-Sessions can extend into topics like mental health and balancing work demands with family life, and hobbies from science fiction to balloon mapping.
+Sessions can also extend into topics like navigating disability and balancing work with family life, or hobbies from science fiction to balloon mapping.